Financial accounts statistics – commentary

 Households

-The financial assets side was affected by growth in transferable deposits.
-The value of investment fund shares and units increased again, due both to transactions and positive revaluation.
+The value of financial assets was affected mainly by growth in unlisted shares.
+Half of this increase was due to other changes, consisting in sector reclassification.
+Revaluation (an increase in own funds at book value) also played a significant role.
+By contrast, transactions only had a marginal impact.
+In addition, the value of transferable deposits with commercial banks rose markedly.
+The growth in the value of equity and investment fund shares continued, driven mainly by transactions, which accounted for 65% of their total increase in value.
 Investment was channelled into both domestic and foreign funds.
-The increase in the value of unlisted shares was driven in roughly equal measure by transactions and revaluation.
-The increase in the value of other equity reflected solely their revaluation.
-The growth in financial assets was partly offset by a decline in other deposits, which was, more or less, to the same extent as in the previous quarter.
-Changes in the values of the other financial instruments were almost insignificant.
-The liabilities side was affected by an increase in loans (1.7%), which represent their key item.
+The increase in the value of other equity was due to revaluation.
+The growth in financial assets was reduced by a decline in other deposits, observed for the third consecutive quarter.
+Other deposits currently account for 23% of total household deposits.
+Negative revaluation led to a decline in the value of listed shares.
+The liabilities side was driven again by an increase in loans (1.6%), which represent their key item.
 Deposit-taking corporations except the central bank remain the dominant lender (with a share of almost 97%).
-The loans provided by them increased by 1.7% quarter on quarter.
+The volume of loans provided by them increased by 1.7% quarter on quarter.
 The breakdown of loans was unchanged, with long-term loans accounting for the largest share (98%).

 Chart 7 – Breakdown of financial assets and liabilities of households